Table of Contents

 The Blue Horizon Method: A Phased Approach

-- Timing: When is the swelling at its worst? (e.g., waking up, evening, after a long day of standing).
+- Timing: When is the swelling at its worst?

 Understanding the Thyroid Markers

-The "Base" Markers (TSH, FT4, FT3)
+The "Base" Markers (TSH, Free T4, Free T3)

-Every Blue Horizon thyroid panel includes these three vital markers:
+Every Blue Horizon thyroid panel includes:

 The "Autoimmune" Markers (Antibodies)